sathishvanga/sathishvanga/README.md

 # Hello, I'm Sathish Vanga 👋

 I'm on a journey to learn data science.
-This README serves as a log of my progress and the resources I'm using.
-Join me on this exciting adventure into the world of data!
 ## 🔧 Technologies & Tools

 - Python